 Names: The genus Erysimum is a Greek word that refers to the Bittercress plant (another member of the mustard family).
 The base is the Greek word, eryso, meaning 'to cure' or to 'ward off'; thus referring to the curative aspects of certain plants of this genus.
 The species asperum means 'rough', referring to the dense forked hair on the plant.
 The term 'wallflower' is generally thought to refer to several of the old world plants that resemble this species and were frequently found growing on old walls.

 Comparisons: Two other species of Erysimum are found in Minnesota: E. cheiranthoides, the Wormseed Wallflower which was introduced from Europe, and E. inconspicuum, the Small-flowered Wallflower.
 E. inconspicuum has a flower stigma strongly 2-lobed, smaller seeds, pod valves not striped, not hairy inside, and petals less rounded - more broad in the upper portions and up to 9 mm wide.
 E. cheiranthoides has petals slightly larger than inconspicuum, up to 10 mm wide, but smaller than asparum and compared to asparum the bases are more narrowly clawed, the sepals are only 1.8-3.2 mm long and the valves of the seed pod inside are densely hairy.
+Another yellow flowered Mustard Family plant found in Minnesota is the introduced and invasive Yellow Rocket, Barbarea vulgaris.

 Above: The inflorescence is an erect raceme at the top of each stem branch with new flowers opening at the apex and long thin seed pods forming beneath.
 The pods are held spreading outward or ascending with the blunt tip of style at the end.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.